Malabarba/paradox/README.md

     * `f u` filters by upgrades;
     * `f k` filters by keyword.
 * `hl-line-mode` enabled by default.
-* Customizable column widths, and automatic width for the `Archive` column.
 * Display useful information on the mode-line and cleanup a bunch of useless stuff (customizable).
+* Customization!
+Just call `M-x paradox-customize` to see what you can do.
+    * Customize column widths.
+    * Customize faces (`paradox-star-face`, `paradox-status-face-alist` and `paradox-archive-face`).
+    * Customize local variables.

 ## Planned Features ##

 * Star and unstar packages from within the Package Menu.
-* More fontification.
-* More customization.

 ## Known Bugs ##